Should I apply as an international or domestic student?

 When will I hear about admission?

-A candidate may expect to receive notification regarding admission within three to four weeks of having submitted all required application materials.
+A candidate may expect to receive notification regarding admission within two to three weeks of having submitted all required application materials.

 Does my family's financial circumstance determine whether or not I am admitted to Hiram?